The ancient call of the Earth and the sacred drum

 "When the drum calls you,

 For millennia, the indigenous peoples of North America have known that the Earth is alive.
-It breathes, it observes, it communicates.
+It breathes, observes, communicates.

-In these traditions, the indigenous drum is not simply an instrument.
-It is often described as the heartbeat of the Earth : a sacred link between humans, nature, and the spiritual world.
+In these traditions, the indigenous drum is not just an instrument.
+It is often described as the heartbeat of the Earth: a sacred link between humans, nature, and the spiritual world.

-Why the drum speaks to the body before it speaks to the mind
+Why the drum speaks to the body before speaking to the spirit

-The rhythm of the drum is reminiscent of the human heartbeat.
-It brings us back to the present.
+The rhythm of the drum resembles that of the human heart.
+It brings one back to the present.
 It grounds the body and soothes the mind.

-When the world becomes too fast, too noisy, too heavy, the drum does not give an answer.
-It gives an inner direction.
+When the world becomes too fast, too noisy, too heavy, the drum does not provide an answer.
+It provides an inner direction.

-It reminds us of a simple truth: everything that lives follows a rhythm .
+It recalls a simple truth: everything that lives follows a rhythm.

 The drum as a spiritual guide and link to nature